pguyot/AtomVM/doc/src/atomvm-tooling.md

 * For flashing to ESP32, the [`esptool`](https://github.com/espressif/esptool) program.
 * For flashing to STM32, `st-flash` via [stlink](https://github.com/stlink-org/stlink)
 * (optional) A serial console program such as [minicom](https://en.wikipedia.org/wiki/Minicom) or [screen](https://en.wikipedia.org/wiki/GNU_Screen), to view console output from a device.
-* (recommended) For rp2040, [`picotool`](https://github.com/raspberrypi/picotool) for software resets on Raspberry Pi Pico. (optionally used if found in PATH to disconnect active `screen` sessions, which normally prevent flashing)
+* (recommended) For rp2040 and rp2350, [`picotool`](https://github.com/raspberrypi/picotool) for software resets on Raspberry Pi Pico. (optionally used if found in PATH to disconnect active `screen` sessions, which normally prevent flashing)

 ### Erlang Example Program